WeblateOrg/weblate/docs/user/translating.rst

 Managing glossaries
 +++++++++++++++++++

-On the :guilabel:`Glossaries` tab of each project page, you can find a link that reads :guilabel:`Manage all glossaries`, wherein you can start new glossaries or edit existing ones.
-Once a glossary exists, it will also show up in this tab.
+On the :guilabel:`Glossaries` tab of each project page, you can edit existing glossaries.
+An empty glossary for a given project is automatically created when a language is added to a component (to do this, select a component, its :guilabel:`Translation` tab and click :guilabel:`Start new translation`).
+Once a glossary exists, it will also show up in this list.

 .. image:: /images/project-glossaries.png

+Glossaries are shared among all components of the same project.

-On the next page, you can choose which glossary to manage (all languages used in the current project are shown).
-Following this language link will lead you to a page which can be used to edit, import or export the glossary:
+On this list, you can choose which glossary to manage (all languages used in the current project are shown).
+Following one of the language links will lead you to a page which can be used to edit, import or export the selected glossary, or view the edit history:

 .. image:: /images/glossary-edit.png